mit-han-lab/TinyChatEngine/README.md

 ## News

-- **(2024/02)** 🔥We extended the support for vision language models (VLM).
-Feel free to try running [LLaVA](#deploy-vision-language-model-vlm-chatbot-with-tinychatengine) on your edge device.
-- **(2024/01)** 🔥We released TinyVoiceChat, a voice chatbot that can be deployed on your edge devices, such as MacBook and Jetson Orin Nano.
-Check out our [demo video](https://youtu.be/Bw5Dm3aWMnA?si=CCvZDmq3HwowEQcC) and follow the [instructions](#deploy-speech-to-speech-chatbot-with-tinychatengine-demo) to deploy it on your device!
 - **(2023/10)** We extended the support for the coding assistant [Code Llama](#download-and-deploy-models-from-our-model-zoo).
 Feel free to check out.
 - **(2023/10)** ⚡We released the new CUDA backend to support Nvidia GPUs with compute capability >= 6.1 for both server and edge GPUs.
 Its performance is also speeded up by ~40% compared to the previous version.
 Feel free to check out!